 UCSF HRPP hosted two Town Hall meetings on January 14-15, 2019, to discuss the changes to the federal policy for research involving Human Subjects.
 The sessions were live-streamed and recorded.
-Click here for more information and resources.
+See the HRPP Common Rule webpage for more information and resources.

 CLARIFICATION REGARDING HARASSMENT AND DISCRIMINATION PROTECTIONS IN NIH TRAINING (T) APPLICATIONS: NOT-OD-19-056 provides clarification that this policy allows for a single letter, on institutional letterhead, signed by a key institutional leader with institution-wide responsibilities.
 The letter provides the institution's commitment to the planned program and includes its commitment to prevent discriminatory harassment and other discriminatory practices through proper policies, procedures, and oversight; appropriately responding to such allegations; and following NIH prior approval procedures if there is a change in the status of NIH-supported Senior/Key Personnel as a result.

-Please note, UCSF has a seperate campus-wide Letter of Support for the prevention of harassment and other discriminatory actions that is posted on the OSR webpage for Regulatory/Compliance Reqirements.
+Please note, UC has a separate campus-wide Letter of Support for the prevention of harassment and other discriminatory actions.
+The link to this letter is posted on the OSR webpage for Regulatory/Compliance Requirements.
 The campus-wide letter and the program specific letter should be included in the single pdf for the Letters of Support on the PHS 398 Research Training Program Plan form for T applications due on or after January 25, 2019.
 Also, consult specific instructions provided by individual NIH Institutes and Centers.

 CHANGES TO NIH ACADEMIC RESEARCH ENHANCEMENT AWARD R15 PROGRAM: NOT-OD-19-015 announces the rebranding of the "NIH Research Enhancement Award."
 The R15 activity code will include two programs: 1.)
 Academic Research Enhancement Award (AREA) for Undergraduate-Focused institutions and 2.)
 Research Enhancement Award Program (REAP) for Health Professional Schools and Graduate Schools.
 The ineligible institution list will no longer be maintained, instead an institution letter verifying eligibility is required with criteria listed in the funding opportunity announcement.